Robert Maloney (doctor): Television and books

 Maloney is the lead author of two books for the general public: Cataract Surgery: A Patient's Guide to Treatment and See Better Now: LASIK, Lens Implants and Lens Exchange.
 Both books are in their third edition.

 Other interests

 Maloney has served on the boards of various non-profit organizations, including Doheny Eye Institute, PIH Health system, Good Samaritan Hospital, Van Nuys Charities, the Association of American Rhodes Scholars and Harvard-Westlake School.
 He is an avid fly fisherman and skier.
 Maloney recently proofread a new textbook on general relativity for its author, Prof. Steven Balbus of Oxford University.

 Personal life

 Maloney is married to Nicole Miller Maloney, a photographic artist best known for the 17-foot high OOMO cube at the Japanese American National Museum in downtown Los Angeles.
-They have three children: Keller, an entrepreneur; Pierce, an AI engineer; and Cleo, an artist.
+They have three children.

 Honors and awards

 Maloney has received numerous award recognizing his contributions to ophthalmology and refractive surgery: